-In Printify you can set your own variant specific SKU numbers for your products, if you have the "Custom SKU" feature enabled.
+You can set your own variant-specific SKU numbers for your products in Printify, if you have the "Custom SKU" feature enabled.
 In order to enable this feature, please get in touch with our team by clicking on the chat bubble.

 You might be wondering, "What's a SKU number?".
 SKUs, or Stock Keeping Units, are codes that you (or others) can use to search and identify particular products in a system.
 In the world of Print-on-Demand, SKUs are a key part of managing inventory.
 While there is no stock that you need to keep track of per se, it is still very helpful to have a clear SKU system which you can use to find specific product variants more easily and which also allows you to identify the most popular variants in your store.